 Danielle tells me that it's not hard to write such intensely personal songs between three people when you're sisters.
 "It's a very mystical thing," she says, describing their writing process.
 "A lot of what we write is very instinctual.
 Sometimes it'll be just a sound that we like, or we'll come up with a phrase that will fit the melody.
 It's fortunate that we're sisters so we're all coming from the same place.
 We're all going through different things but we're always talking about our feelings with each other too because we're sisters, so it's just a lot of different experiences and I guess each song is a little different."

 Haim are so easy to talk to that most serious conversations end up derailing into different subjects entirely, from food (Danielle is hands down the best cook and makes all their breakfasts on tour) to movies (Este's favourite pastime is watching horror movies alone at her local cinema, much to the confusion of her sisters) to astrology (Alana is a sagittarius, Este is a pisces and Danielle is an aquarius, which makes total sense if you're into that sort of thing).
-When I tell them that I'm a Libra, Alana screams "My first boyfriend was a Libra!" and when I tell them that I think English breakfasts are overrated they look genuinely shocked, with Este yelling "But beans!
+When I tell them that I'm a Libra, Alana screams "My first boyfriend was a Libra!" and when I tell them that I think English breakfasts are overrated they look genuinely shocked, with Este yelling "But but beans!
 Toast!
 Roast tomato!"

 What's clear is that they possess a pure, vibrant pop energy that bleeds into every crevice of their music, even when they're singing about a relationship breakdown or the miscommunication of unrequited love.
-The more skeptical among us might point to this inherently uplifting sound and general wholesomeness as a lack of depth, or, as Duncan Cooper pointed out in a 2013 cover feature for The Fader, a sign that Haim are "the prototypical millennial band, their image simultaneously conservative but liberal, safe but dangerous."
+The more skeptical among us might point to this inherently uplifting sound as a lack of depth, or, as Duncan Cooper pointed out in a 2013 cover feature for The Fader, a sign that Haim are "the prototypical millennial band, their image simultaneously conservative but liberal, safe but dangerous."

 But we're way past the point of shutting down pop music for being simplistic or even formulaic, because sometimes the simplest sounds wind up being the most visceral – and that's the point, isn't it?
 As for the Haim sisters themselves, they show no sign of attempting to be anything they're not, or feeling lacklustre about an industry they've always been a part of.
 "This shit never, ever gets old," Alana says, almost bouncing on the sofa, her legs waving in front of her.
 "It's a very surreal experience," adds Danielle.
 "But it definitely hasn't been lost on us, to this day.
 It's still the same feeling.
 It's still magic."